KelvinOwusu07/Data-Analyst-Portfolio/Coffee_shop_sales_analysis/README.md

 1. **Data Preparation**: Sheets were combined using Customer_ID and Product_ID as keys.![click here for more details...](scripts/data_preparation/README.md)
 1. **Data Cleaning**: Format Standardization and checked for Duplicates.![click here for more details...](scripts/data_cleaning/README.md)
 2. **Data Analysis**: Created Pivot Tables.![click here for more details...](scripts/data_analysis/README.md)

-3. **Visualization**: Created an interactive Power BI dashboard to showcase insights.
-4. **Documentation**: Summarized findings and provided actionable recommendations.
+3. **Documentation**: Summarized findings and provided actionable recommendations.

 ## Findings
 - **Influence of Loyalty Card Membership on Sales Volume, Average Order Value, and Product Preferences**